worldbank/counting-people-climate-risk/docs/0_summary.md

 | Access to electricity          | No access to electricity                                           |
 | Access to services and markets | More than 2km from an all-season road and rural                    |

-The five steps to calculate the indicator are summarized below and details are provided in the following chapters.
-The indicator currently uses data for a subset of climate-related hazards and dimensions of vulnerability.
-The methodology will be revised as new data is collected and methods are improved.
+Five steps to calculate the indicator are summarized below and the following chapters provide more detail.

 ### Step 1: [Acquiring hazard, population and vulnerability data](1_data)